rahulsingh321/solidus_social/README.md

 Social login support for Solidus.
 Solidus Social handles authorization, account creation and association through third-party services.
-Currently Facebook, Github and Google OAuth2 are available out of the box.
+Currently Googlem, Facebook, Github and X (formely Twitter) are available out of the box.
+Support for Apple ID and Microsoft (Entra and O365) might be offered down the road.

 Installation
 ------------